...

 In any event, the Office of the Attorney General can still open a child support case involving your family even if you did not request it, and neither did your co-parent.
 For example, if you are the parent who cares for your child most of the time you may have applied for public benefits like food stamps or Medicaid.
 Once you apply for benefits like this you will be opening yourself up to a child support case- whether you have asked for it or not.

 Child support guidelines are clear that a noncustodial parent must contribute income to the care of children of at least twenty percent of their net monthly income each month.
-An additional five percent will be tacked onto this total for each additional child you have before the court.
-Please note that a court cannot order that any more than fifty percent of your net monthly income can go towards child support each month.
+An additional five percent gets added to the child support total for each extra child you have before the court.
+It’s important to note that a court cannot order more than fifty percent of your net monthly income towards child support each month.

 Texas Child Support Member ID: Everything You Need to Know